Discover the Fascinating World of Parrots: A Guide to the Different Types of Parrots, parrotslove

 What can caiques eat?

-Since wild caiques forage for fruits and vegetables in the morning, serve your “salads” at the start of the day, but remove them by dusk.
-Chop the pieces or run them through the blender.
-This can prevent picky eaters from avoiding the parts they don’t like, thus guaranteeing a more balanced diet.
+Because wild caiques search for fruits and vegetables in the morning, offer your “salads” early in the day and remove them before sunset.
+Chop the pieces or process them in a blender.
+This can keep fussy eaters from avoiding portions they don’t like, resulting in a more balanced diet.
 Apples.
 Peaches.
 Apricots.
 Bananas.
 Blueberries.
 Pears.
 Plums.

 Small Conures